isaksamsten/sia.nvim/README.md

 }
 ```

-2. [get an OpenAI API key](https://platform.openai.com/docs/api-reference/introduction) and add it to your environment as `OPENAI_API_KEY`.
+2. [get an OpenAI API key](https://platform.openai.com/docs/api-reference/introduction) and add it to your environment as `OPENAI_API_KEY`, enable Copilot (use the vim plugin to set it up) or add Gemini API key to your environment as `GEMINI_API_KEY`.

 ## 📦 Customize